 Europe are looking to bounce back from a record defeat at Whistling Straits in 2021, when Steve Stricker’s USA thrashed Padraig Harrington’s Europe 19-9, extending the USA’s lead in the biennial clash to 27-14.
 So which two men are leading the teams this time out?

-Stenson was quickly replaced by former World No.1 Luke Donald for Rome, with the Englishman set to face a US side led by two-time Major winner Zach Johnson.
+Team Europe’s preparations were thrown into turmoil when Henrik Stenson was stripped of the captaincy ahead of his defection to LIV Golf.
+However, he was quickly replaced by former World No.1 Luke Donald for Rome, with the Englishman plotting a way to defeat a US side led by two-time Major winner Zach Johnson.